freedomofpress/securedrop-docs/docs/admin/deployment/tor_pow.rst

     securedrop-admin install

 The Tor configuration will be updated to enable the proof-of-work defense.
-When the script finishes, confirm that you can access the *Source Interface*.
+When the script finishes, confirm that you can access the Source Interface.

 .. _disable_tor_pow: